 - Limited coverage and irregular spacing

-- No independent irrigation of greens from surrounds
+- No independent irrigation of greens from the surrounds

-- Once of the two pump stations completely antiquated and undersized.
+- One of the two pump stations is completely antiquated and undersized.

 - Undersized mainline